Santo D. Marabella

-At Moravian, Dr. Marabella served as Chair of the Economics & Business Department from 2005 to 2008.
-He also directed The Moravian MBA for seven years and the Certificate in Not-for-Profit Management program for two years.
-His research and consulting focus is primarily on not-for-profit boards (NFPs).
-He has worked with as a consultant, trainer or speaker to more than seventy regional and national NFPs to strengthen their board structure, orientation, governance and participation, as well as designing and guiding organizational planning and facilitating leadership development.
-Over the past 20 years, he has consulted for, spoken to and served on more than 65 not-for-profit boards at the regional and national level, among these organizations are: National Association for Housing and Redevelopment Officials (NAHRO), National Association for Social Workers – PA Chapter, American Red Cross – PA Chapter, Lutheran Seminary of Philadelphia; and regional divisions or chapters of national organizations such as American Lung Association, Easter Seals Society, United Way.
+At Moravian, Dr. Marabella served as Chair of the Economics & Business Department from 2005 to 2008; directed The Moravian MBA for seven years and the Certificate in Not-for-Profit Management program for two years.
+His research and consulting focus had primarily focused on not-for-profit boards (NFPs).
+He has worked with as a consultant, trainer or speaker to more than seventy regional and national NFPs to strengthen their board structure, orientation, governance and participation, as well as designing and guiding organizational planning and facilitating leadership development, including: National Association for Housing and Redevelopment Officials (NAHRO), National Association for Social Workers – PA Chapter, American Red Cross – PA Chapter, Lutheran Seminary of Philadelphia; and regional divisions or chapters of national organizations such as American Lung Association, Easter Seals Society, United Way.

 Marabella’s professional and volunteer experiences include leadership in the founding or “renaissance” of a number of organizations.
 He was the first Executive Director of Leadership Berks, a community leadership development program for emerging leaders in Reading & Berks County, PA, a position he held from 1985 to 1997.
 Through leadership Berks, he was instrumental in founding a state-wide leadership program, known as Leadership Pennsylvania, along with colleagues from four other community leadership programs.

 In 1990 and 1991, Dr. Marabella served as the President of his high school alumni association - Reading Central Catholic High School Alumni Association.
 Under his leadership, the Association organized its structure and operations, raised more than $60,000 for the school and established the “Distinguished Alumni Award.”
 He also was Chair of Advisors for Alpha Phi Omega (Nu Lambda Chapter); Member, National Philanthropy Committee, Alpha Chi Rho National Fraternity Committee; Regional Finalist of the President’s Commission on White House Fellowships (1991) and Chair for the Moravian College Diversity Committee from 1993 to 1995.